Murdoch's News Corp abandons plans for TV news channel in Britain

-Media & TelecomMurdoch's News Corp abandons plans for TV news channel in Britain

-Rupert Murdoch's News Corp (NWSA.O) has abandoned plans to launch a traditional TV news channel in Britain after deciding it was not commercially viable, an emailed memo to staff shows.
+(Reuters) - Rupert Murdoch’s News Corp has abandoned plans to launch a traditional TV news channel in Britain after deciding it was not commercially viable, an emailed memo to staff shows.

 News Corp had been exploring opportunities in the TV market for content from News UK, its British newspaper publisher, over the past 18 months News UK Chief Executive Rebekah Brooks said in the memo.